 However, just like filing an employee incident report, filing a complaint against your employer for wrongful termination doesn’t have to be so complicated.
-DoNotPay can help you get justice and potentially receive up to hundreds of thousands in compensation.
+DoNotPay can help you get justice and report a complaint to your employer!

 What are Common Cases of Wrongful Termination?

 Here is a list of common reasons for which a wrongful termination claim may be filed:

 - When the reason for termination is non-compliant with the company’s termination policy.